scholarsportal/README-generator/README.md

 Readme · MD
 # Borealis README Generator

-> A Dataverse external tool for generating structured README files for research datasets on [Borealis](https://borealisdata.ca), the Canadian Dataverse Repository.

----

 ## Overview

 The Borealis README Generator is a web app registered as a Dataverse external tool that consolidates features and metadata from various README generator tools across different institutions into a single, integrated solution.
 It reads dataset metadata and file information via the Dataverse API and uses that data to populate a structured, customizable README template.